How’s Your Budget And Personal Savings?

-Payday just came by and some of my friends were just plain happy to buy a little something for themselves last weekend.
-I was glad to tag along with them as they shop for new clothes and purchase other stuff they’ve been wanting at the mall.
-After a couple of hours walking and shopping, we decided to have dinner and rest as we wait for the start of the movie we were planning to watch that night.
+Payday came and some friends were happy to buy a little something for themselves.
+I was glad to tag along as they shop for new clothes and purchase other stuff they’ve been wanting at the mall.

-While we were waiting for our meals to arrive, one of my friends asked me why I didn’t buy anything.
 “I didn’t see anything I need,” I answered.
 “And also, I’ve used up my budget for clothes last week when I bought a new pair of jeans.”

-That exchange of thoughts during dinner made me ponder, how many young urban professionals nowadays maintain a personal budget?
-I know some who do but it’s somehow necessary for them because they’re breadwinners or planning to get married and start a family soon.
-I’m wondering about those who are single and earning just for themselves, how many of them are actually monitoring their expenses and growing a savings account.
+I’m actually wondering about those who are single and earning just for themselves, how many of them are monitoring their expenses and growing a savings account.

-When I went to bed that night, I started to imagine myself asking people, “How’s your budget and personal savings?”
-I tried to put myself in others’ shoes and came up with possible answers to the question.
-In the morning, I wrote down my thoughts and came up with these general statements which I think would best describe how people stand with regards to having a personal budget.
+In the morning, I wrote down my thoughts and came up with these general statements, which I think best describe how people stand with regards to having a personal budget.

 Go ahead and try to answer my question and check if your response falls into any of these categories: